-- To receive, consider and adopt the Audited Financial Statements of the Company for the year ended March 31, 2019 together with the Reports of the Board of Directors and Auditors thereon. - To declare dividend of ₹1.5/- per equity Share of ₹10/- each (i.e. @15%) for the Financial Year 2018-19 - To appoint a Director in place of Mr. Asit Kumar Bhowmik (DIN: 03522132), who retires by rotation and being eligible, seeks re-appointment. - 4.
-To appoint auditors and to fix their remuneration and in this regard to consider and if thought fit, to pass, the following resolution as an Ordinary Resolution:
+- To receive, consider and adopt the Audited Financial Statements of the Company for the year ended March 31, 2020 together with the Reports of the Board of Directors and Auditors thereon. - To appoint a Director in place of Mr. Asit Kumar Bhowmik (DIN: 03522132), who retires by rotation and being eligible, seeks re-appointment.